mitchellmcm27/eclogite-tcg/README.md

 ## Eclogitization reactions

 Descriptions of the eclogitization reactions are included as **\*.rxml** files.
-Because generating the C++ code for these reactions can take some time, the provided Docker image includes pre-built binaries.
+Generating and compiling the C++ code for these reactions can take some time.
 If reactions are edited and need to be re-built, do so as follows:

 ```bash